bigmlcom/bigmler/docs/index.rst

 the ``--labels`` flag.
 The flag should be set to a comma-separated list of labels.
 Setting this flag can also reduce the processing time for the training file, because BigMLer will rely on them to produce the extended version of the training file.
-Be careful, thought, to avoid typos in the labels in this case, or no objective fields will be created.
+Be careful, though, to avoid typos in the labels in this case, or no objective fields will be created.
 Following the previous example::

     bigmler --multi-label --train data/multilabel.csv \
             --test data/test_multilabel.csv --labels Adult,Student

-Will limit the predictions to the ``Adult`` and ``Student`` classes, leaving out the ``Teenager`` classification.
+will limit the predictions to the ``Adult`` and ``Student`` classes, leaving out the ``Teenager`` classification.

 Multi-labelled resources